VARUN2727/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-This repository contains datasets,documentation,scripts for loading and transforming data into warehouse hosted on Microsoft Sql Server
+This repository contains datasets,documentation,scripts for loading and transforming data into data warehouse hosted on Microsoft Sql Server